Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 If nothing else works, the profile itself is corrupted.
 A fresh profile takes about 5 minutes to set up and almost always resolves stuck views.

 Microsoft recommends this approach when profile-level data is corrupted.
 Your mail data downloads from the server, so nothing is lost as long as you use the same email account.
-We rebuilt a profile on our test machine in a few minutes, including a full Inbox sync.
+A profile rebuild takes a few minutes, including a full Inbox sync.

 If the profile still loads incorrectly, see our guide on Outlook stuck on loading profile for deeper troubleshooting.